 - Disabled American Veterans: This nonprofit organization helps veterans access benefits from the U.S. Department of Veterans Affairs (VA), gives them rides to VA hospitals if they live far away, and helps them find jobs.

 - Mesothelioma Applied Research Foundation: More commonly known as the Meso Foundation, this group aims to find a cure for mesothelioma and support those affected by this rare form of cancer.
 Some of the world’s top mesothelioma doctors serve on the organization’s board of directors.

-- Wounded Warrior Project: This organization supports veterans that served on or after September 11, 2001.
-With the help of Wounded Warrior Project, veterans can get help accessing VA benefits, find support from others who served, and improve their mental and physical health.
+- Wounded Warrior Project: This organization supports veterans who served on or after September 11, 2001.
+With the help of Wounded Warrior Project, veterans can get help accessing VA benefits, find support from others who served, and receive support for their mental and physical health.

-There are thousands of local and national events planned for Veterans Day this year.
+There are thousands of local and national events planned for Veterans Day in 2023.
 Check your local newspaper or veterans organizations to see what activities are scheduled in your area.

 Veterans Day is often celebrated with: